-Imry Halevi joined Harvard University Athletics in 2012 as director of multimedia and production.
-He was promoted to his current role as assistant director of athletics in 2018.
+Imry Halevi joined Harvard University Athletics in 2012 as director of multimedia and production, and was promoted to his current role as assistant director of athletics in 2018.

 Halevi is a member of the College Sports Summit Advisory Board and chaired the Sports Video Group's 2016 College Sports Summit.
 Additionally, Halevi chairs the Ivy League Digital Strategy Committee, the Ivy League Multimedia Directors Group, and co-chairs the Harvard Athletics Multimedia and Technology Advisory Committee.